wixplosives/stylable.io/docs/references/class-selectors.md

 ## Class selector export

 Any class defined in a **Stylable** stylesheet is exported as a named export and can be imported by other stylesheets using the directive `-st-named`.
+These classes are also imported using the [react-integration](../getting-started/react-integration.md) and applied to the DOM as needed.

+> **Note**:
+> Classes imported in such a way and used without scoping to your local stylesheet (adding `.root` or a local class as a prefix to the selector) might cause unexpected effects throughout your project.
+Adding the scoping causes the selector to only affect the rendering subtree from this point onwards.

 ### Example